Noor508/Quizify/README.md

 # Quizify - A Streamlit Quiz Generator App

-Quizify is a web-based application built with Streamlit that generates quizzes from YouTube transcripts and PDF files using the Azure OpenAI API.
+Quizify is a web-based application built with Streamlit that generates quizzes from PDF files using the Azure OpenAI API.
 It includes user authentication, quiz generation, and scoring features.

 ## Features